tan-zhihao1/kickpi-book/rk356x-rk3588/en/02-Getting_Started_Guide/02-K1-Quick_Start_Guide.md

 ### User Information

-The default usernames and passwords for different systems are as follows:
+The default username and password for different systems are as follows:

 | System | Username | Password |
 | ------ | ------ | ------ |